Ayurvedic massage and bodywork in Ariège

 • Feeling of grounding and centring

-Padabhyanga – Foot massage
+Padabhyanga – Foot and leg massage

 Padabhyanga focuses on the feet, ankles and calves.
 According to Ayurveda, the soles of the feet contain many specific energy points (marma) connected to organs and senses.
 By massaging the feet, the whole body is stimulated.